 The programming model of our hierarchical MapReduce framework is the "Map-Reduce-Global Reduce" model where computations are expressed as three functions: Map, Reduce, and Global Reduce.
 We use the term "Global Reduce" to distinguish it from the "local" Reducer, but conceptually as well as syntactically, a Global Reducer is just another conventional Reducer.
-Users of our framework implement the three functions as a Mapper, a Reducer, and a Global Reducer, and submit the jar to the global controller.
 The Mapper, just as a conventional Mapper does, takes an input pair and produces an intermediate key/value pair; likewise, the Reducer, just as a conventional Reducer does, takes an intermediate input key and a set of corresponding values produced by the Map task, and outputs a different set of key/value pairs.
 Both the Mapper and the Reducer are executed on local clusters.
-The Global Reducer is also a conventional Reducer, except that it is executed on the global controller using the output from the local clusters.
-For map-only jobs, the programmer does not need to supply any reducers, and the global controller simply collects the map results from all clusters and places them under a common directory.
+The Global Reducer is executed on the global controller using the output from the local clusters.
 Table 1 lists these 3 functions and also the input and output data types.
 The formats of the local Reducers output keys/value pairs must match those of the Global Reducer input key/value pairs.